adhithya-unni/Risk_Prediction_Model-R_Script/README.md

 # Risk_Prediction_Model-R_Script
 The repository contains R scripts we used for the master thesis "Risk Prediction Model: Assessing the evolution of risk factors to use in the calculation of new dynamic risk scores".
+The source code can be access via this Githut link https://github.com/adhithya-unni/Risk_Prediction_Model-R_Script/tree/main.

 # Data extractions and preprocessing
 "Data_extraction.R" file contains all the extractions we have done from the IMA database.
 Make sure to run this file first.